amabnl/amadeus-ws-client/docs/samples/pnr-create-modify.rst

 Multiple Action Codes (= optionCode)
 ------------------------------------

 Usually, only one actionCode is needed.
-However, it iss also possible to provide multiple actionCodes in the request (= ``optionCode`` XML node):
+However, it is also possible to provide multiple actionCodes in the request (= ``optionCode`` XML node):

 .. code-block:: php